transcend-io/consent-manager-ui/README.md

 ### `AcceptOrRejectAll`

 Standard GDPR style banner for opting in or out of all purposes.
-Selecting "More Options" gives the ability to opt in or out of specific purposes.
+Selecting "More Choices" gives the ability to opt in or out of specific purposes.

 ![ViewState = AcceptOrRejectAll](https://user-images.githubusercontent.com/10264973/188251091-84dcb0af-0fc8-42ee-b742-466c55c61cdb.jpg)